Matroids are not Ehrhart positive: Constructing counterexamples with small rank

+The goal of this section is to extend the construction of our counterexample in order to prove Theorems \ref{greaterthan9} and \ref{main3}.

 Experimentation with several values of $n$ and $k$ shows that the most well-behaved coefficient for our purposes is the quadratic one.
-In other words, in the vast majority of cases, when a matroid is not Ehrhart positive, in particular its quadratic Ehrhart coefficient is negative.
-See also Remark \ref{cubic}.
+In other words, we experimentally observed that in the vast majority of cases, when a matroid is not Ehrhart positive, in particular its quadratic Ehrhart coefficient is negative.
+See Remark \ref{cubic} for an example of a matroid whose Ehrhart polynomial has a negative cubic coefficient, and having the property that the remaining coefficients are positive.

-The idea is to give a good lower bound for $[t^2]\ehr(T_{k,n},t-1)$ and a good upper bound for $[t^2]\ehr(U_{k,n},t)$ that allow us to work more comfortably.
+The idea is to give a good lower bound for $[t^2]\ehr(\T_{k,n},t-1)$ and a good upper bound for $[t^2]\ehr(\U_{k,n},t)$ that allow us to work more comfortably.